 Now select the bottom connector and extend it to make a foot bone by pressing E, Y, -.18 and Enter.

-Rename the newly created bone to Foot.L using the Bone panel.
+Next, rename the newly created bone to Foot.L using the Bone Properties tab.

 Now might be a good time to save the file.
-Press CTRL + S and left click on the file name that pops up.
-Feel free to do this periodically, Blender is quite stable, but it can crash now and then.
+Press CTRL + S and you’ll notice a small notice appearing at the bottom of the window.
+Feel free to do this periodically, better safe than sorry!

 Switch back to the front view by pressing 1 on your numpad.
 Before moving on to the head, you’ll need to parent the leg to the hips.
 Luckily this is pretty simple!

 Select UpperLeg.L and expand the Relations section of the Bone Properties tab.
 Click on the Parent drop-down and select Hips.

 On to the head!
 Select the connector at the top of the Chest bone, press E, Z, .055 and Enter consecutively.
-This is the neck bone so name it Neck in the Bone panel.
+This is the neck bone so name it Neck in the Bone Properties tab.